winni4eva/Laravel-Inertia-Vue/README.md

 ### Setup Guide

-Just a simple Laravel 8 application using Laravel Mix, a SQLite db that has already been migrated and seeded.
+Just a simple Laravel 8 application using Laravel Mix.

 1. Create a copy of the `.env.example` as `.env`
 1. Run `composer install`